measure-sh/measure/self-host/sessionator/README.md

 ### Uploading mappings & attachments locally

-When sessionator is running, the mapping and attachments files can be either configured to be uploaded to a remote S3 bucket or a local S3-compatible storage service.
+The mapping and attachment files can be either configured to be uploaded to a remote S3 bucket or a local S3-compatible storage service.
 Like [minio](https://min.io/).

-Make sure the `self-host/docker-compose.yml` file has the correct environment variables configured for minio to work.

-Make sure `backend/api/.env` file has the `AWS_ENDPOINT_URL` environment variable pointing to the minio host url.
+For this to work, make sure `self-host/.env` has the `AWS_ENDPOINT_URL` environment variable pointing to the minio host url.
 Also, the bucket name, region and access key/secret must be configured correctly.

-For symbolication to work, make sure `backend/symbolicator-android/.env` file has the `AWS_ENDPONT_URL` variable pointing to the minio host.
-Also, the bucket name, region and access key/secret must be configured correctly.
+These settings are required for symbolication to work correctly.